-Participants should expect to spend their time conducting literature review on the scope, methodologies, and types of NASA remote-sensing data applicable to their project.
+Participants should expect to spend their time conducting a literature review on the scope, methodologies, and types of NASA remote-sensing data applicable to their project.
 They will also utilize Geographic Information Systems (GIS) and remote-sensing data to conduct application projects that partner with organizations that can benefit from enhanced decision-making tools.
-Each DEVELOP team creates the same set of deliverables including a poster, PPT presentation, technical report, brochure, and video as the program puts an emphasis on building capacity to communicate project results to a variety of audiences.
-Participants also partake in personal development activities like personality typing and team building, as well as networking opportunities with scientists and partner organizations.
+Each DEVELOP team creates the same set of deliverables including a poster, presentation, technical report, and optional video as the program puts an emphasis on building capacity to communicate project results to a variety of audiences.
+Participants also partake in personal development activities, like personality typing and team building, as well as networking opportunities with scientists and partner organizations.

 DEVELOP is a unique opportunity and each participant benefits differently.
 Generally speaking, participants can expect to enhance their personal and professional development.
 Participants are given the opportunity to improve their skill sets in communication, presentation, research, collaboration, technical capabilities, and networking, to name a few.

 The DEVELOP application and selection processes are managed on behalf of NASA by contractors.
 DEVELOP selectees are classified as contract employees.

 Do you have questions regarding an opportunity with DEVELOP?
 Please refer to the Questions Section.
 For answers not available there, contact the National Program Office for additional information.